GoTolstoy/tolstoy-toly-kb/topics/tolstoy-dashboard/offsite/product-launch-offsite-widget-in-klaviyo.md

-# Offsite: Product launch
+# Product Launch Offsite Widget in Klaviyo

-The Product Launch off-site widget is designed to showcase a single product campaign.
+The Product Launch offsite widget in Klaviyo is designed to showcase a single product campaign.
 This guide will walk you through the process of setting up and configuring this widget.

 ## Getting Started
 Select "Product Launch" to begin creating your widget.